polterguy/polterguy.github.io/documentation/magic/components/terminal/index.md

 ---
-title: Magic's integrated terminal/bash component
+title: A web based terminal
-description: The terminal component allows you to execute any BASH commands towards your backend server you wish.
+description: Magic contains an integrated Terminal component, allowing you to securely execute bash scripts in your backend.
 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-terminal.jpg"
 ---

-# Magic's integrated terminal/bash component
+# A web based terminal

 The terminal component allows you to directly access your backend server through an interface wrapping your server's native bash/terminal/shell.
 This is useful if you for some